Analysis | The audacious timeline of Trump’s failed plot on the census and citizenship

 It can all be a little confusing, so we assembled a brief timeline to explain it all.

 February 2017: Wilbur Ross is sworn in as Trump’s commerce secretary.
-A later-revealed memo shows he began considering adding a citizenship question to the census almost immediately.
+A later-revealed memo showed he began considering adding a citizenship question to the census almost immediately.

-March 26, 2018: The Commerce Department announces that the 2020 census will ask respondents about their citizenship status.
+March 26, 2018: The Commerce Department announces that the 2020 Census will ask respondents about their citizenship status.
 Lawsuits are soon filed over the move.
 The lawsuits argue that the question will depress response rates and is aimed at political gain for Republicans, who could use the data to try to exclude undocumented immigrants from the upcoming reapportionment process — awarding states numbers of seats according to their population — and the later redistricting process, drawing the new district lines.

 June 2018: Ross’s memo is revealed, contradicting his testimony.

 June 27, 2019: The Supreme Court rejects the effort to add the citizenship question.
 In a particularly striking rebuke, Chief Justice John G. Roberts Jr. wrote that the justification offered — that the data was needed to enforce the Voting Rights Act — was “contrived.”
-His decision says “evidence showed that [Ross] was determined to reinstate a citizenship question from the time he entered office” and that the administration “adopted the Voting Rights Act rationale late in the process.”
+His decision says evidence showed Ross “was determined to reinstate a citizenship question from the time he entered office” and that the administration “adopted the Voting Rights Act rationale late in the process.”
 Roberts said it “did so for reasons unknown but unrelated to the VRA.”
 The decision doesn’t kill the citizenship question once and for all but gives the administration little time to make it work.

 July 2, 2019: The Justice Department says it has dropped plans to insert the citizenship question on the census.

-July 5, 2019: Trump appears to confirm the true goal of the census citizenship effort — not to enforce the Voting Rights Act, but to game the redistricting process.
+July 5, 2019: Trump appears to confirm the true goal of the census citizenship effort — not to enforce the Voting Rights Act but to game the redistricting process.
 “Number one,” Trump said, “you need it for Congress — you need it for Congress for districting.”

 July 11, 2019: With the census question out of the picture, the Trump administration changes tacks.
 It orders the Census Bureau to gather data on undocumented immigrants by other means, including through the records of 20 federal agencies.

-June 2020: The Trump administration begins creating four new high-ranking jobs for political officials in the Census Bureau, according to a later report from the New York Times, an unprecedented step.
-The officials would later report weekly to White House chief of staff Mark Meadows.
+June 2020: The Trump administration, in an unprecedented step, begins creating four new high-ranking jobs for political officials in the Census Bureau, according to a later report from the New York Times.
+The officials would later report weekly to White House Chief of Staff Mark Meadows.
 The Times also reported that career officials “quietly ordered that the appointees be given only rounded numbers — estimates, which could not be labeled official for political or other reasons.”

 July 21, 2020: Trump signs a presidential memorandum in support of barring undocumented immigrants from being included in reapportionment.